Karan2030/sanmol-shipping/README.md

 4. Tracking number saved and shown to admin & customer.
 5. Tracking link shown on My Account of user as well as in orders section.

+Design Decision

+- Used WordPress-native APIs and WooCommerce hooks for compatibility.
+- Settings stored using to keep config inside WooCommerce.
+- escaped all the outputs using esc_html and esc_url functions
+- Used mock APIs jsonplaceholder and reqres.in to simulate live production behavior

 Trade-offs

 - Dummy APIs don’t support real auth or rate structures- it is calculated based on words length.